AdobeDocs/experience-manager-screens.en/help/user-guide/thumbnail-support.md

 Follow the steps below to use thumbnail in videos:

-1. Navigate to an existing Screens channel or create a new channel.
+1. Navigate to an existing AEM Screens channel or create a channel.

-1. Select the channel and click on **Edit** from the action bar to open the editor.
+1. Select the channel and click **Edit** from the action bar.

    ![image](/help/user-guide/assets/thumbnails/thumbnail-1.png)